 News and Videos Deutsch

-If you want to see what the Best of British events have been organised for, then have a look at this interesting film (08:41) about the kids and the school in Mohoni!
+Can you imagine a school for 1500 students without a drop of water?
+Have a look at this interesting film (08:41) about the kids and the school in Mehoni!

 Thomas Baumann has recently completed the yearly report on Ethiopian Enterprises’ activities in 2014.
 The richly illustrated report provides a detailed overview of all that EE achieved in its fifth year in Hagereselam as well as a detailed preview of our new school project in Mohoni.
 Click HERE for pdf-file (only available in german language)

-EE board members Thomas Baumann and Lesley Stephenson will return to Ethiopia in May with two further EE members for the official bi-yearly reporting visit to Hagereselam and Mohoni.
+EE board members Thomas Baumann and Lesley Stephenson will return to Ethiopia in May with two further EE members for the official bi-yearly reporting visit to Hagereselam and Mehoni.

 Construction work in Phase 1 of our Lemlem School project has made wonderful progress.
 At last week’s yearly prize giving at the school, the parents and members of the local government commented on the high building standard, as EE project manager Melkamu Abate reports: